 For the Cod:

-- Heat oil in a large saute pan over medium heat.
+- Heat oil in a large nonstick pan or skillet over medium heat.
 Pat the cod dry with paper towels.
 Then season both sides of cod with salt and pepper.

 - Place cod in the oil and cook until golden brown, about 3 minutes.
 Carefully flip the cod over and continue cooking for another 3 to 4 minutes, OR until it's cooked through.